How is the “hardness” of water measured?

 Warranty: Many older softeners will come with warranties that can sound appealing.
 However, these warranties are usually for the parts and material only and frequently require a trip charge or other hidden costs.
 Whirlpool® units come with a minimum 1-year in home parts and labor warranty (warranty varies by model).

-How do I extend the full warranty from one to two years with the Whirlpool® Water Softener Cleanser?
+How do I extend my full-coverage warranty with Whirlpool® Water Softener Cleanser?

 What makes Whirlpool® Water Softeners more salt efficient than other models?